jiwang6/compsci210/README.md

 Completion of lab relied heavily on other students.
 Need to review file IO and datastructures for future labs and assessments.

+### Lab23
+Mainly file IO practice with a tinge of memory allocation.
+Lab24 should have more practice with malloc, calloc, free, etc.

 ## PEX
 What does PEX really stand for?
 No one really knows.
 These are projects that aren't really attached to any particular lesson.